nuclearpasta/react-native-drax/docs/concept.md

 ## Concept

-The basic idea behind Drax is to augment the familiar React Native `View` component with attributes that enable it to be dragged around the screen, or to receive or monitor others that are dragged over it.
-These attributes should include handlers for a wide variety of events in the drag-and-drop lifecycle and styling or rendering based on drag status, allowing for flexibility and power via a simple declarative approach.
+The essential idea behind Drax is to augment the familiar React Native `View` component with attributes that enable it to be dragged around the screen, or to receive or monitor others that are dragged over it.
+These attributes include handlers for a wide variety of events in the drag-and-drop lifecycle, data payloads for dragging and receiving, and conditional styling and rendering based on drag status.
+This combination of features provides great flexibility and power via a declarative approach, with sensible default behaviors for simple use cases.

 Drax consists of two fundamental components, `DraxProvider` and `DraxView`.
 The `DraxProvider` wraps the entire app (or at least the area of the app in which drag-and-drop behavior will occur).
 It provides the React context for all drag handling which each `DraxView` interfaces with.
 The `DraxView` is a view which can be dragged, can receive other drags, can monitor other drags, or any combination of those behaviors.
 The Drax library includes more complex components such as `DraxList` (a drag-reorderable `FlatList`), but they are implemented with `DraxView` internally.